dkqa/UI-testing-xpath-selector/README.md

 Selector has method `String toXPath();` which return XPath as a String value

-By default, the com.github.dkqa.selector has `/descendant::*` XPath
+By default, the selector has `/descendant::*` XPath
 ***

 ### 3.2. _Set tag:_